The Incredible Story of Artemis: Her Myths, Symbols, and Significance in Ancient Greece

 Facts about Artemis

-- Due to the fact that she helped her mother deliver Apollo, Artemis stayed true and loyal to Apollo.
+- Due to the fact that she helped her mother deliver her brother Apollo, Artemis stayed true and loyal to Apollo.
 She was always there to protect him and guide his path.

 - The bow and arrows that Artemis used in hunting were made by the Greek master of fire and forgery, the god Hephaestus.